sirasitxp/sirasit-s-wiki/Docker.md

 ## Docker Image
 A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Docker images also act as the starting point when using Docker.
 An image is comparable to a snapshot in virtual machine (VM) environments.

+## Docker Container
+A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings

 # FAQ
 ## What is "COPY . ."
 "."
 Simply means current working directory, so it means copy files from current directory to current directory.